Wildlife

 Ring-necked Snake, Diadophis punctatus.

-The Ring-necked Snake (Diadophis punctatus) is a nonvenomous small ring-necked snake.
-In Arizona, it is found across most of central and southeastern Arizona.
+Ring-necked Snake (Diadophis punctatus) is one of Arizona’s small nonvenomous snakes, found across much of the central and southeastern part of the state.
 Adults are small to medium; up to 857 mm (34 inches) in total length.

-For field ID, look for small to medium body, a pale neck ring, and contrasting belly color when visible.
-Typical habitat includes a diverse range, including Mohave and Sonoran desert scrub and Petran montane conifer forest.
+Use small to medium body, a pale neck ring, and contrasting belly color when visible as the first cue, but pair it with habitat: a diverse range, including Mohave and Sonoran desert scrub and Petran montane conifer forest.

 Key detailWhat to look for